neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartI/Object-OrientedProgramming.rst

 .. sectionauthor:: Patrick Lobacher

-Object-oriented programming is a Programming Paradigm, applied in FLOW3 and the Packages built on it.
+Object-oriented programming is a Programming Paradigm, applied in TYPO3 Flow and the Packages built on it.
 In this section we will give an overview of the basic concepts of Object Orientation.